nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-06-26-configure-features-in-team-foundation-server-2013/index.md

 ---
 title: Configure features in Team Foundation Server 2013
-description: "Unlock the full potential of Team Foundation Server 2013 by configuring essential features with our step-by-step guide.
-Enhance your project management today!"
+description: Unlock the full potential of Team Foundation Server 2013 by configuring essential features with our step-by-step guide.
+Enhance your project management today!
 date: 2013-06-26
 creator: Martin Hinshelwood
 id: "9912"